CLAT (Common Law Admission Test (UG)) — Free Online Mock Test

 - How can I practise CLAT online for free?

-- Wrexa Edge offers free full-length CLAT mock tests with instant scoring, detailed explanations, and 50 distinct variants.
-Sign up for free at Wrexa Edge and start practising in under a minute — no card required.
+- Wrexa Edge gives you 3 free full-length CLAT mock tests — with instant scoring, detailed explanations and analytics — plus 47 more with Pro.
+Start practising in under a minute, no card required.

 - What is the difficulty level of CLAT?